-- air carriers operating within, to, or from Canada;
+- airlines operating within, to, or from Canada;

 - rail, ferry and bus carriers that operate between provinces or territories or between Canada and the United States;

-- airports, rail stations and ferry terminals located in Canada; and
+- airports, rail stations and ferry terminals located in Canada; or

 - services that are integral to the transportation services provided by a carrier or terminal located in Canada.